MohammadAlhariri/WebProject/README.md

     - modify gallery page of user with products
     - get products from order by orderID
     - get products by category done
+    - send costumer msg "only on unshipped order"